htcondor/htcondor/docs/man-pages/condor_transform_ads.rst

  **-xml**
     Use XML form for both input and output ClassAd(s).
  **-verbose**
-    Verbose mode, echo transform rules as they are executed.
+    Verbose mode, echo to stderr the transform names as they are applied and individual transform rules as they are executed.
  **-terse**
     Disable the **-verbose** option.
  **-debug**
-    More information needed here.
- **-unit-test**
-    More information needed here.
- **-testing**
-    More information needed here.
- **-convertoldroutes**
-    More information needed here.
+    Causes debugging information to be sent to ``stderr``, based on the value of the configuration variable ``TOOL_DEBUG``.

 Exit Status
 -----------